tenifasanmi/IoT-Temperature-Sensor-Node/README.md

 # IoT Temperature Sensor Node
 ## Overview
-This project demonstrates how fog and cloud computing process IoT sensor data differently in terms of latency and response time.
+This project demonstrates fog and cloud computing for IoT sensor data, differing in terms of latency and response time.
-A DHT11 sensor connected to an ESP32 collects temperature and humidity data and sends it to a Raspberry Pi acting as a fog node (local processing) and to a cloud server (Adafruit IO) for remote processing.
+A DHT11 sensor connected to an ESP32 collects temperature and humidity data, and sends it to a Raspberry Pi acting as a fog node (local processing) and to a cloud server (Adafruit IO) for remote processing.

 ### Workflow
 * The ESP32 reads data from the DHT11 sensor.